-[9:14] Mandy Matney: A Grand Jury leak is illegal, right?
-Like you can get charged and go to jail for that, right?
-Correct.
-That's what's crazy to me.
-I think that was a plot of The Wire.
-They had a leak on the Grand Jury who was like selling Grand Jury information to people, I think that was it.
+Mandy Matney 09:21 That's what's crazy to me.
+I think that was a plot of the wire.
+They had a leak on the grand jury who was like selling Grand Jury information to people I think that was it.
 But yeah, it's very concerning.
-And the other thing is just Sandy last weekend expressed to me just several times how many people reach out to her and kind of blame her for being quiet about this.
-Like they're like they think that Sandy is withholding information from the public and Sandy gets accused of that and it gets worse when Will has articles coming out that just makes it look like there's no reason whatsoever Will Folks should be getting more updates on the Stephen Smith investigation than Sandy Smith.
+And the other thing is just see it last weekend expressed to me just several times how many people reach out to her and kind of blame her for being quiet about this.
+Like they're like they think that Sandy is withholding information from the public and see if he gets accused of that and it gets worse when we'll have articles coming out.
+That just makes it look like there's no reason whatsoever.
+We'll folks could should be getting more updates on the Stephen Smith investigation than Sandy Smith.
 That's absurd.
 And that's horrible.
 And whoever it is needs to get their shit together, because that's just wrong.

-[10:12] Liz Farrell: Well, on top of that, I also think that there's sort of this weird one-sided competition in this coming from not our direction in terms of wanting to get that story out there quickly.
-And I think once you, I think sometimes when you have that mentality, you do reckless things.
+Liz Farrell 10:12 Well, on top of that, I also think that there's sort of this weird one sided competition in this coming from not our direction in terms of wanting to get that story out there quickly.
+And I think once you I think sometimes when you have that mentality, you do reckless things.
 And that's all I'll say.
-So I don't know, obviously, anything about the truth of what what was reported, but I'm certainly not going to ...
-I'm going to consider the source on that right now.
+So I don't know, obviously, anything about the truth of what what was reported, but I'm certainly not going to I'm going to consider the source on that right now.
+Fair enough.
+Yeah.
+But